Lahti-University-of-Technology/full-stack-course/material/ethics.md

 ### Required

-- If another person wrote code in your repo, you must rewrite it yourself in your own words and style, and you must understand it completely.
+- If another person contributes code, you may use it only if (a) it is a small assist, (b) you fully understand it, and (c) the contribution is clearly documented.
 - You must be able to explain every solution you submit.
 - Credit conversations or help in your commit messages or README when significant. (e.g. “Thanks to X for walking me through async/await.”)

 ### Forbidden

 - Submitting code you did not personally re-implement and understand.
+- You may not outsource substantial parts of your project to others.
+If the work is not primarily authored by you, it is misconduct.
 - Splitting the work so one person writes a feature and another copies it wholesale.
 - Ghost-writing: one student solving while the other never reproduces or learns.